chester-lang/chester2025draft/docs/src/dev/development.md

      - This indicates a problem with the terminal connection, not with the code itself

 2. **Test Running Best Practices for AI Agents**
+   - **ALWAYS use these exact commands for running tests:**
+     ```bash
+     # Run all tests
+     sbt rootJVM/test | cat

+     # Run a specific test class (include quotation marks)
+     sbt "rootJVM/testOnly chester.tyck.FilesTyckTest" | cat
+     ```
+   - **NEVER** attempt to run tests with other project paths like `cli/test`, `semantic/test`, etc.
+   - **NEVER** use the `-z` test filter option as it is broken and produces unreliable results
    - Always run full test suites rather than individual tests when possible
    - Verify that terminal commands execute completely before proceeding
+   - If a test command produces an error about not finding the test class:
+     - First try the full `rootJVM/test` command to run all tests
-   - Use explicit test path specifications:
+     - Then check if the test class path is correct
-     ```bash
-     # Preferred approach
-     sbt "rootJVM/testOnly chester.tyck.FilesTyckTest"
-     ```
-   - Avoid test filtering with `-z` as it may produce unreliable results
+     - Do not experiment with different project paths
    - If tests are taking too long to complete, inform the user and suggest they run the tests locally

 ## Platform-Specific Type System Implementation